eclipse-tractusx/bpdm/bpdm-system-tester/README.md

 golden record output.
 The output client defaults to the input client in every setting, so how many credentials you need depends on the Gate.

+A few scenarios need *further* sharing members, each sharing through a Gate of its own.
+Two of them show what members see of a golden record they share — the other's master data changes, and the sharing member count rising.
+A third is what makes the confidence level itself move, since the count only counts towards that level from three members on.
+Each further member takes a pair of clients, `bpdm.client.gate-2-input` / `gate-2-output` and `bpdm.client.gate-3-input` / `gate-3-output`, configured through the `BPDM_INT_GATE_2_*` and `BPDM_INT_GATE_3_*` variables below.
+Naming a Gate is what marks a run as having that member.

+Leave them unset and the run acts for a single sharing member: the scenarios tagged `@TwoSharingMembers` and `@ThreeSharingMembers` are then reported as skipped instead of failing, and the run's exit code stays unaffected.
+They are also excluded from the `@Smoke` subset, since each drives two or three golden record round trips.

 **One technical user for everything.** A Central-IDP user holding the Pool, Gate and Orchestrator permissions serves all four clients; this is how the Gate of the golden record core deployment is tested: